Curriculum Intent Statement - Physical Education

 Fulwood and Cadley aims to provide opportunities to promote and provide healthy activities within the school curriculum.
 It is hoped that this, in turn will lead the children to follow a healthy and active lifestyle throughout their school days and beyond into adult life.

 The Physical education curriculum should be seen as an inclusive not exclusive curriculum.
 It relates to the overall aims of the school.
 The P.E. curriculum aims to develop the potential of each individual child.
 It aims to develop and maintain links between home, school and the community.
-All of this is based within the Christian faith.

 Specific aims are: